murillocjr/theophilusnlp/docs/_posts/2020-10-10-A-topic-modeling.md

 On top of this we can use a neat visualization tool : `pyLDAvis`

-And altering a Jupyter Notebook I found at [Sample](https://github.com/bmabey/pyLDAvis/blob/master/notebooks/Gensim%20Newsgroup.ipynb
+And altering a Jupyter Notebook I found [here](https://github.com/bmabey/pyLDAvis/blob/master/notebooks/Gensim%20Newsgroup.ipynb
-) we can get an amazing interactive view of the topics `g_b_jupyter_visualization.ipynb`
+), we can get an amazing interactive view of the topics (`g_b_jupyter_visualization.ipynb`):

 ![](assets/g_b_jupyter_visualization.png)